Search This Blog

 We're attached to identity because it is our sense of continuity and the coherence of all of our memories, our thoughts and feelings.
 We build our identities like narratives.
 We don’t just live, we interpret our lives, and identity is the spine of that interpretation.We're attached because identity gives meaning to our experience.
 It allows us to be seen and remembered.
 Without that story, we feel lost.

-To let go of identity even for a moment is to fall into mystery, to admit you don’t fully know who you are, you aren’t in total control of yourself.
+To let go of identity even for a moment is to fall into mystery, to admit you don’t fully know who you are, aren’t in total control of yourself.

 That’s terrifying.
 And also, maybe, where freedom begins.
 When the hour comes, can we best the hound of identity?
 And how about starting now?